yoonjuh/brief-es6/README.md

 const Car = {
   color,
- // this line of code refers to " color: color," if if the name and value pair share the same name, you can just simply write one of it drive() {
+ /* this line of code refers to " color: color," if the name and value pair share the same name, you can just simply write one of it */ drive() {
     return 'Vroom!';
   },
   getColor() {
     return this.color;
   }
-  /*drive() and getColor() used to be  "drive: function()", "getColor: function ()" but in es6, you get reduce it like the above
+  /*drive() and getColor() used to be  "drive: function()", "getColor: function ()" but in es6, you get reduce it like the above */ };
-    */
-};